Founder of

 When I was 16, I started creating immersive experiences:

-This was my graduation project at my visual arts high school, called Delicate Cycle.
+Delicate Cycle was my graduation project at my visual arts conservatory high school, UNCSA.

 It was a self-portrait of my tumultuous inner world (I felt like I was in a washing machine) as I faced the uncertainty of moving to The Netherlands for university.